 Taking the shots

 Firstly, focus the camera lens on where you’ll be, then take the shot.
 I focused on the street post on the right side of the image (above).
 You need to keep autofocus off to maintain focal continuity in both shots.
-The photo on the left, which I’ll call establishing shot, was the first one I took (1/100th shutter speed, 400 ISO).
+The photo on the left, which I’ll call the establishing shot, was the first one I took (1/100th shutter speed, 400 ISO).
 This photo is needed so that when the chair is erased in the next image (right), there’s imagery to fill the void.

 Keep the camera as steady as possible on the tripod throughout the entire process since even a little bit of wind can adjust the image enough to make editing more difficult than it needs to be.
 Make sure to use your remote control or phone app to take the photos on your camera, if possible.

 Make sure the chair (or whatever you’re using to prop you up) is never in front of your body from the perspective of the lens.
 Remember that you have to erase the chair afterwards — if you’re behind it, you’ll have to manage some clever Photoshop-ing to fill that empty space with your body again.
 When the the chair was removed in the example above, so was part of my back.
-I was able work my Photoshop magic to create more of my jacket (see the finished product further below), but that cost me some time.
+I was able work my Photoshop magic to create more of my jacket (see the finished product further below), but that added some time.

 Another pitfall to look out for is the part of your body resting on the object you’re posing on.
 I gave my coat some slack on the chair, so that it flowed a little in front of my stomach.
 Ideally, your clothing should flow slightly over the tip of the object you’re posing on.
 If you don’t, the clothing that’s touching the chair will stretch in a straight line, looking unnatural.
 I probably should have put a scarf or something along the right side of my legs inside my pants because in the photo below, it’s obvious that gravity is pulling the pants closer to the sidewalk.

-Many photo editing programs offer enough of the same features these days that, despite this tutorial being geared toward Photoshop users, you can probably get by with another.
+Many photo-editing programs offer enough of the same features these days that, despite this tutorial being geared toward Photoshop users, you can probably get by with another.